8 Dangerous Church Growth Myths Exposed Once And For All

 What works in the UK may not be effective in the US.

-Large churches are large for a reason – you can learn from their success.
+Large churches are large for a reason and you can learn from their success.

 You don’t have to reinvent the wheel – God hasn’t called us to be original at everything – He’s called us to be effective and bear much fruit.

-Cynical people see a large church and somehow the church is selling out and compromising their message and mission because they’re getting people in.
+Cynical people see a large church and somehow assume the church is selling out and compromising its message and mission because they’re getting new people through their doors.

 I always question the motive of the person saying this…